-The switching regulator in the LTC4080 can be turned on by pulling the EN_BUCK pin above V{IH} .
-It has two userselectable modes of operation: constant-frequency (PWM) mode and Burst Mode Operation.
-The constant-frequency mode operation offers low noise at the expense of efficiency whereas the Burst Mode operation offers increased efficiency at light loads at the cost of increased noise and output voltage ripple.
+The switching buck regulator in the LTC4080X can be turned on by pulling the EN_BUCK pin above V{IH} .
+It has two user-selectable modes of operation: constant-frequency (PWM) mode and Burst Mode Operation.
+The constant-frequency mode operation offers low noise at the expense of efficiency whereas the Burst Mode operation offers higher efficiency at light loads at the cost of increased noise, higher output voltage ripple, and less output current.
 A detailed description of different operating modes and different aspects of operation follow.
 Operations can best be understood by referring to the Block Diagram.